aiven/aiven-docs/docs/tools/kubernetes.md

 ### Deploying Aiven for PostgreSQL

-It\'s showtime!
-Let\'s create an Aiven for PostgreSQL service using the Custom Resource provided by the operator.
+It's showtime!
+Let's create an Aiven for PostgreSQL service using the Custom Resource provided by the operator.
 Create a file named `pg-sample.yaml` with the content below, substituting the `<your-project-name>` with your Aiven project name.
 Take a look at the